jonipsaro/asterix_gtsf1/eCLIP/README.md

 	```

 2. Generate .bed files from STAR output
     This will be need to be run for each sample.
-Output should be placed in the 8_bamtobed folder.<BR>
+Output should be placed in the 8_bamtobed folder.<BR></BR>
-    **Note: uniqued files seem to have about 0.1% fewer entries ~10K entries for 10M read library.*<BR>
+    **Note: uniqued files seem to have about 0.1% fewer entries ~10K entries for 10M read library.*
     **Note: It is a good idea to check the formatting of the .bed files.
 Locus formatting should match that in the main annotation .bed that will be used.
 Depending on the STAR input files, the STAR output may or may not have some common formatting features (such as "chr" beginning each entry).
-Check for consistency and include an awk command below if minor formatting changes are required.*<BR>
+Check for consistency and include an awk command below if minor formatting changes are required.*<BR></BR>
     **Note: For the mm9 and mm10 assembly annotations, the formatting is consistent so no addition awk command is needed.
 It is needed, however, for the dm6 annotations.*<BR>

     **Example - mm10:**<BR>